Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "09:00",
-          "activity": "Visit Meiji Shrine",
-          "description": "Experience a peaceful oasis in the heart of the city" },
+          "activity": "Edo-Tokyo Museum",
+          "description": "Learn about Tokyo's history from the Edo period to modern times in a fascinating museum."
+        },
         {
           "time": "12:00",
-          "activity": "Lunch at Harajuku for crepes",
+          "activity": "Lunch at Ramen Street",
-          "description": "Indulge in delicious crepes from the famous street stalls" },
+          "description": "Savor authentic Japanese ramen at the famous Ramen Street in Tokyo Station."
+        },
         {
           "time": "15:00",
-          "activity": "Explore Shibuya Crossing",
-          "description": "Witness the iconic scramble crossing and vibrant city life" },
-        {
-          "time": "18:00",
-          "activity": "Dinner at a Yakitori restaurant",
-          "description": "Try a variety of grilled skewers in a lively setting" }
+          "activity": "Asakusa Senso-ji Temple",
+          "description": "Explore the oldest temple in Tokyo, soak in the traditional atmosphere, and shop at Nakamise Street."
+        }
       ]
     },